 Since then we have made it numerous times.
 It is such a great grab-and-go travel breakfast.
 (Just ask my hubby!
 He took them along on his fourth Texas Water Safari – a 260-mile canoe race!)

 You’d think we’d be tired of it by now, but every single time this baked oatmeal is met with RAVE reviews.
 Hopefully your family will love it as much as mine does!

 The simple ingredients you need to make this baked oatmeal recipe include:

 - Oats.
 Old-fashioned rolled oats are key.
 Steel cut oats will be too hard, and quick cooking oats will get too mushy.
-You can also look for a certified gluten-free brand if needed.
+You can also look for certified gluten-free oats brand if needed.

 - Berries.
 A mix of blueberries, raspberries, and strawberries is amazing.
 But you can always add in whatever you have on hand.
 Make sure to cut the strawberries into smaller bite-sized pieces.